AdobeDocs/experience-manager-65.en/help/forms/using/changing-locale-user-interface.md

 seo-title: Changing the locale of AEM Forms workspace user interface
 description: How to modify the AEM Forms workspace to localize text, collapsed categories, queues, and processes, and the date picker on the interface.
 seo-description: How to modify the AEM Forms workspace to localize text, collapsed categories, queues, and processes, and the date picker on the interface.
-uuid: c89ff150-a36e-45cc-99a6-8768dbe58eab
+uuid: f8e7d399-98d9-4655-b51f-0346a5713f06
 contentOwner: robhagat
 content-type: reference
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+products: SG_EXPERIENCEMANAGER/6.4/FORMS
 topic-tags: forms-workspace
-discoiquuid: 89f9d666-28e2-4201-8467-ae90693ca5d2
+discoiquuid: e4ca8188-fb9a-44bf-8437-a98abaa7521a
-docset: aem65

 ---

-# Changing the locale of AEM Forms workspace user interface{#changing-the-locale-of-aem-forms-workspace-user-interface}
+# Changing the locale of AEM Forms workspace user interface {#changing-the-locale-of-aem-forms-workspace-user-interface}

 AEM Forms workspace provides out of the box support for English, French, German, and Japanese languages.
 It also provides capability to localize AEM Forms workspace user interface to any other language.